 2. A Change Is Gonna Come

-One of the few Sam Cooke songs that wasn’t his typical soulful ballad or lively upbeat tune, “A Change Is Gonna Come” was inspired by an event where Cooke and his friends were rejected from a whites-only motel.
+One of the few Sam Cooke songs that weren’t his typical soulful ballad or lively upbeat tune, “A Change Is Gonna Come” was inspired by an event where Cooke and his friends were rejected from a whites-only motel.
 After hearing Bob Dylan’s “Blowin’ in the Wind,” he felt inclined to write a protest song of his own about the struggles for his fellow African Americans during the Civil Rights Movement.

 1. Bring It On Home To Me